Exploring the Falls Trail at Ricketts Glen State Park

 Mohawk Falls at Ricketts Glen State Park.

-Hike up from the parking area on Route 118 and you have to cover approx. 1.2 miles of creek before you see a waterfall.
+Hike up from the parking area on Route 118 and you have to cover approximately 1.2 miles of flat creek before you see your first waterfall.

 If you depart from the Lake Rose Trailhead and hike the 4 segments I outlined on the map above, your loop will end up being around 4 miles long.